AndriyAntonenko/simple-web3-user-admin/README.md

 ### How to run? 🤔

-Firstly, you should deploy your own version of smart-contract.
+Firstly, you should deploy your own version of smart-contract to the goerli network.
 Here is the steps to do it:

 ```sh
 # install all dependencies